NGC 6599 - Lenticular Galaxy in Hercules

-NGC 6599 - Lenticular Galaxy is classified as Lenticular (S0) according to the Hubble and de Vaucouleurs galaxy morphological classification.
-The diagram below shows a visual representation of the position of NGC 6599 - Lenticular Galaxy in the Hubble de Vaucouleurs sequence.
+NGC 6599 - Lenticular Galaxy in Hercules is classified as Lenticular (S0) according to the Hubble and de Vaucouleurs galaxy morphological classification.
+The diagram below shows a visual representation of the position of NGC 6599 - Lenticular Galaxy in Hercules in the Hubble de Vaucouleurs sequence.

 Celestial coordinates and finder chart of NGC 6599

 Celestial coordinates for the J2000 equinox of NGC 6599 are provided in the following table:

 The simplified sky charts below show the position of NGC 6599 in the sky.
 The first chart has a field of view of 60° while the second one has a field of view of 10°.